+Scoping is done to find if a project requires an Environmental Impact Assessment (EIA) to determine whether significant environmental impacts warranting an EIA.
 For projects with potential to have significant adverse environmental impacts (Category A) an environmental impact assessment (EIA) is required.
-Category B projects are judged to have some adverse environmental impacts, but of lesser degree or significance than those for category A projects and require an Environmental Assessment (EA) to determine whether or not significant environmental impacts warranting an EIA are likely.
-If an EIA is not needed, the EA is regarded as the final environmental assessment report as is the case for EDFC.
-The project railway line passes through a small patch of reserved forest area (1.5809 Ha area acquisition involved).
-However, at crossings of rail line at canals and distributories RoW vacant land will be considered as protected forest, similarly crossing of rail line at road RoW will also be considered as protected forest as road side plantation in UP has been declared as protected forest.
+Category B projects are judged to have some adverse environmental impacts, but of lesser degree or significance than those for category A projects.

+The project railway line passes through a small patch of reserved forest area.
 No presence of endangered fauna and flora along the project railway line envisaged.
 It may also be mentioned that there is only marginal acquisition for protected forest land due to the proposed section and it is at the crossing of alignment with SH/NH.
 The Government of India has issued Environmental Impact Assessment Notification in 1994 as a part of Environmental (Protection) Act, 1986 and amendments in September 2006.
-Railway projects do not fall under any category requiring an environmental clearance from MoEF.
+Railway projects do not fall under any category requiring an environmental clearance from MoEFCC.
 Only No Objection Certificate (NOC) is required from SPCB under the Air and Water Acts for operating various equipment during construction works.